 So, some pointers should be kept in mind to avoid spyware admission, and they are:

-- Keep your phones/computer system up to date as the updates come with updated security patch levels, that can help you to avoid any security breach.
+- Keep your phones/computer system up to date with security patches.

 - Practice keeping a screen lock on your smartphone or your computer to avoid any unauthorized access.
 Also, feed in some strong passwords so that no one tries to break them.